 4. Creating A 3D Shape

 For constructing a sphere, I used a spherical coordinate system.
 A similar method for a coin (a cylinder).
-The sphere rotation physics are not complicated as it is to rotate sphere about the vector perpendicular to its velocity.
+The sphere rotation physics is not complicated as it is to rotate the sphere about the vector perpendicular to its velocity.
 The rotation is dependent on the magnitude of its velocity.

 5. Collision Detection

 I did the collision detection in 2D so I completely ignored the ‘y’ information.
 If it had been a cube v/s a cube collision detection in 3D, it would have been easy.
 But this game has cube v/s sphere, so the process would have been more complicated if I had not done the collision in 2d ignoring the ‘y’ component.
 I used Axis Aligned Bounding Box, as well as SAT (Separating Axis Test) algorithm for collision detection.

 My key takeaways from this project were using my knowledge of computer graphics, physics, and collision detection.
 I built this game from scratch as my intention was to learn how a game engine is built.
 I am happy I was able to pull off developing a game like Neverball and was a great learning experience for me.

 If you want to check out the source code see here.

 If you want to develop similar 3D games without building it from scratch, please look further in library resources such as

 Uttam Khanal was one of the 13th batch interns who got selected for the 6-week internship program at Leapfrog Technology, Inc.

 Like the story?
 Read more of our Internship Story!